RahulVijayam/laravel-ecommerce-project/readme.md

 ## Security Vulnerabilities

-If you discover a security vulnerability within project, please send an e-mail to me via [rahul@btao.in](mailto:rahul@btao.in).
+If you discover a security vulnerability within project, please send an e-mail to me via [contact@rahulvijayam.com](mailto:contact@rahulvijayam.com).
 All security vulnerabilities will be promptly addressed.

 ## License